tommasomoretti/nameless-analytics/README.md

 ### ⚙ Event tracking

 - **Client-side tracking**\
   Highly customizable Client-Side Tracker Tag that supports various field types (string, integer, double, and JSON) and accepts custom acquisition URL parameters (it's not mandatory to use UTM parameters).
+Easily track single-page application page views by customizing the tracker settings.

 - **Server-side tracking**\
   All data are written directly to Google BigQuery by the Server-Side Client Tag, which processes requests from the Client-Side Tracker Tag, enriches the content, and stores browser cookies.